Plates

 Plates are organized in reverse chronological order.
 For additional insight, please read the artist’s statement.

-HUMANSCAPE is a series of 29 monumental portraits of people the artist met on the streets of Manhattan, chance encounters that took place over a four-year period.
-The majority of the individuals the artist chose to draw also volunteered to have their thoughts recorded on the artist’s cell phone.
-In an exhibition, these audio files may accompany the artwork by means of a QR code.
+HUMANSCAPE is an ongoing series of monumental portraits of people the artist met by chance on the streets of Manhattan, encounters that began in March 2021.
+Most volunteered to have their thoughts recorded, audio files of which may accompany the artwork.

 HUMANSCAPE examines the tension between the city and the people who must endure its challenging environment, especially those individuals most underrepresented in society.